Casehero

 Executive Summary – Solvay Group: International Mobility and Managing Expatriates

 As this company expands in an increasingly interconnected global economy, Solvay has slowly shifted from the multinational tactics previously employed to become truly global.
-This has involved many changes to the structure of the business, methods of managing talent, and increasingly formalized approach to the international mobility of employees.
+This has involved many changes to the structure of the business, methods of managing talent, and an increasingly formalized approach to the international mobility of employees.

 In light of this evolving model, Solvay Group’s Human Resources Manager for International Mobility, Marcel Lorent, has initiated an internal review to ensure a practical talent management strategy while balancing the unique and complex needs of employees.

-A recent restructure has seen the reinstatement of strategic business units (Pharma, Chem, and Plastics), centralized competence centers (Human Resources, Compensation & Benefits and International Mobility), and business support centers (Regional support units, Credit Management, etc.) which report to the office of the Company Executives (COMEX).
+A recent restructure has seen the reinstatement of strategic business units (Pharma, Chem, and Plastics), centralized competence centers (Human Resources, Compensation & Benefits, and International Mobility), and business support centers (Regional support units, Credit Management, etc.) which report to the office of the Company Executives (COMEX).
 Within the International Mobility BSC, Marcel Lorent is working to delineate a practical talent management strategy while balancing the unique and complex needs of employees.

 In this report, we will analyze the current strategy employed by the Solvay Group to shift further toward true transnationalism through increasing its global integration and propagation of a consistent global culture.